 We at the POLAND WATER ASSOCIATION work around the clock to provide top quality drinking water to every tap.
 We ask that all our customers help us protect and conserve our water sources, which are the heart of our community, our way of life, and our children's future.
-Additional information on the water system can be found at www.ldh.la.gov/watergrade.
 Please call our office if you have questions.